Q1. What is a Home Loan?

 Q20.
 Can I have a co-applicant when I sign up for a home loan?

 Yes.
-You can have a family member like your spouse or your parents co-sign with your when you apply for a home loan.
+You can have a family member like your spouse or your parents co-sign with you when you apply for a home loan.
 Having a co-signor for your home loan improves your chances of being approved for a larger home loan amount.
-A co-signor is specially recommended if the primary applicant has a low credit score or has had problems when applying/paying off a loan in the past.
+A co-signor is especially recommended if the primary applicant has a low credit score or has had problems when applying/paying off a loan in the past.

 Q21.
 Is having a good credit record important in case of a home loan?

 A home loan is a long term loan (5 to 30 years tenure), hence lenders want to ensure that they will get their money back in the long term.
 Therefore, the loan sanctioning authority will definitely check your credit history before sanctioning a home loan to you.
-By having a good credit record/history you would be classified as a low risk borrower and you may be able to get preferred (low) interest rates and waivers on various bank fees on the basis of your credit history.
+By having a good credit record/history you would be classified as a low-risk borrower and you may be able to get preferred (low) interest rates and waivers on various bank fees on the basis of your credit history.

 Q22.
 I have low credit score.
 Can I still apply for a home loan?

 In case you have a poor credit score, you will find it difficult to get a home loan.
 However, you can improve your chances by getting a co-borrower.
 The co-borrower needs to be a family member like your spouse or parents.
 Ideally, you should choose a co-borrower who has a regular source of income and good credit history to bolter your chances of a successful application.

 When banks sanction you a home loan, the EMI payments may not start immediately.
 In such a situation, the bank is liable to charge a pre-EMI interest on your loan.
 This interest is payable monthly from the time the loan is disbursed till the time the EMI payments start off.
 The pre-EMI interest amount is lower than the home loan EMI as the principal payment portion is excluded for pre-EMI interest payments.

 Q24.
 What is the margin on a home loan?